ABOUT

 • Regulation benefits the veterinary sector, demonstrating that people working in the field are qualified professionals, working to a set standard, and accountable for their professional conduct.
 It protects the sector's reputation and adds value for veterinary services.
 It also helps ensure a sustainable workforce where responsibility and workload are spread more evenly among qualified veterinary professionals in the animal healthcare team.

-• Regulation protects veterinary patients, by helping to ensure high animal welfare standards are set and upheld at a local and national level, and ensuring that veterinary patients are cared for only by qualified professionals working to a set standard.
+• Regulation protects veterinary patients, by helping to ensure all veterinary professionals are educated in high animal welfare standards and contemporary animal welfare science.
+By acting as advocates of animal welfare, regulated AVPs can help ensure high welfare standards are set and upheld at a local and national level, and ensure that veterinary patients are cared for only by qualified professionals working to a set standard.

 • Regulation protects the consumer, helping the public to ensure they are getting the professional services they are paying for.